How to Get a DOT Number in California

 Once your DOT number is in hand, compliance doesn't stop there.
 Businesses must maintain their adherence to FMCSA safety regulations at all times to keep their DOT number active.
 Failure to comply with these rules can lead to penalties or the revocation of the DOT number.

-Regular vehicle inspections, driver qualifications, hours-of-service regulations, and proper management of maintenance and repair records are all part of maintaining compliance.
+Regular vehicle inspections, driver qualifications, hours-of-service regulations, and proper maintenance and repair records management are all part of maintaining compliance.

 The Importance of Safety

 Safety is a key reason behind the DOT number requirement.
 The data collected from businesses allows the FMCSA to assess safety performance and potential risks.
-It's essential to not only meet these safety standards for compliance reasons but also to protect your business, employees, and the public.
+It's essential to meet these safety standards for compliance reasons and to protect your business, employees, and the public.

 Part of ensuring safety is to have a plan in place for vehicle maintenance.
 Regular maintenance checks can help prevent breakdowns and accidents.
 Employee training is also crucial so that all staff understand their roles in maintaining safety.